Free shipping on orders of $150 or more. Order online only. 40 lbs or less.

 Electrical Capacities and Amperage

-The choice between a 110V or 220V welder depends on your power requirements and your electrical setup.
-110V models, which operate on a standard household outlet, are suitable for light to medium-duty work with amperages ranging from 90A to 140A, allowing you to weld metals up to 6mm thick.
-Professional 220V welders deliver 140A to 250A and more, essential for welding structural steel up to 12mm thick and for heavy-duty industrial applications requiring deep penetration and high throughput.
-The amperage directly determines the maximum weldable metal thickness: allow approximately 40A per millimeter of steel thickness.
-A 200A welder can therefore comfortably join 5mm steel pieces, while a 90A model is limited to a maximum thickness of 2-3mm.
+The choice between a 110V or 220V welder depends on your power needs and electrical setup.
+110V models, which run on a standard household outlet, are suitable for light to medium-duty jobs with amperages from 90A to 140A, allowing you to weld metals up to 6mm thick.

 Compatible Materials and Applications